 - Preheat oven to 375 degrees F. Line a 12-cup muffin tin with liners or grease with non-stick cooking spray.
 Set aside.

-- Spoon the batter evenly into the muffin cups.
-Bake for 15-20 minutes or until a toothpick inserted in the center comes out clean.
+- Bake: Divide batter evenly between muffin cups.
+Bake for 15-20 minutes, or until a toothpick inserted in the center comes out clean.
+Don't over-bake or the muffins will be dry.
+Remove them to a cooling rack to cool completely.

 Notes